Wellness means something different to all of us.

 This slice of the wellness pie is all about your mental state.
 Mental health is a concern in Australia.
-The problem is, when we’re stressed and on-the-go, we put pressure on our adrenal glands.
+The problem is, when we’re stressed, we put pressure on our adrenal glands.
 Our cortisol levels shoot up, and our focus goes down.
 It’s a cycle that’s hard to escape.
 Check-in with your routine – try and create calm in areas of your life that are causing you worry.
 If your emotional wellness is of greater concern, consulting a mental health professional may help you manage things.
 Don’t be afraid, there’s support out there.

 Don’t worry, we’re not going to suggest you join a new faith or start reading tarot cards – though if that’s your thing, great!
 Spiritual wellness doesn’t need to be attached to religion or belief.
 It’s all about gratitude, presence, and connectedness – those yoga buffs are onto something, you know.
 Try to spend some time each day or each week with your thoughts and your breath.
 Think about what you’re grateful for, and connect to moments that matter – these free resources from the Meditation Society of Australia may help.

 Positivity in our career is incredibly important to our overall wellness.
 Remaining present, engaged and involved with our professional and social roles – be that as a mother, father, partner, etc. – can foster a heightened sense of satisfaction.
 Even if you're working from home more often now!
 There will be times when work grinds your gears – we get that.
 But focus on the things you love about your responsibilities at home and at work.